American English Slang – Humongous.

-- Meaning – Very big.
+Meaning – Very big.
 The adjective humongous is used to describe something that is very large in size.
+This expression is often used in a playful or exaggerated way to emphasize the extreme size of something.

 Slang Expressions for Very Big: